Boryana-Mihaylova/email-ai-assistant-frontend/README.md

 Users can also test the application with their own emails by pasting content into the input area.
 Multiple emails can be analyzed together when separated by `---`.
 For pasted emails, a Clean Formatting button is provided to clean content from common email clients such as Gmail or Outlook.

-AI behavior in the demo is intentionally simulated using predefined logic.
-No real emails are sent, and all reply actions are fully controlled by the user.

 ---

 ## Tech Stack